Who Do We Help?

 - Children with the following diagnoses may be considered:

 - Children with minor delinquency issues

-- Rebelliousness of child within the family including disrespect, defiance, disobedience of household rules and parental authority
+- The level of rebellion of a child within the family including disrespect, defiance, disobedience of household rules and parental authority

 - Children who have been subject to neglect and abuse

 Populations that are NOT appropriate for our programs include: